Oaks and Other Hardwoods

 Oak woodlands also are among the most biological diverse communities in the state, supporting 5,000 species of insects, more than 330 species of amphibians,

 reptiles, birds and mammals, and several thousand plant species.

 The oak woodlands of the western Sierra foothills are one of the most imperiled habitats in all of California.
-These oak woodlands, where approximately 70% of the region’s population lives, have been hardest hit by development.
-Less than 1% of the foothills’ are protected from development, and much of the area lies within commuting distance of rapidly growing cities in the Central Valley.
+These oak woodlands, where approximately 70 percent of the region’s population lives, have been hardest hit by development.
+Less than 1 percent of the foothills are protected from development, and much of the area lies within commuting distance of rapidly growing cities in the Central Valley.

 The Sierra Nevada Ecosystem Report of 1996 reported that "The oak woodland communities of the western Sierra Nevada foothills are the most vulnerable of the widespread vegetation types as a result of greater access by humans and of their continuing potential for urban development,”"(Vol I, page 18).

-More than 65% of the oak woodlands in the Sierra Nevada region are privately owned and with continuing increases in land values these landscapes can be worth far more when converted to housing or intensive agriculture such as vineyards.
+More than 65 percent of the oak woodlands in the Sierra Nevada region are privately owned and with continuing increases in land values these landscapes can be worth far more when converted to housing or intensive agriculture such as vineyards.